math3matical/procure/README.md

   mysql  Ver 15.1 Distrib 5.5.68-MariaDB, for Linux (x86_64) using readline 5.1
 ~~~

+ - procure was initially developed with sqlit3, but sqlite3 lacked certain features other databases such as mysql or postgresql had.
+Other databases can be use, hwoever, sqlite3 will not be compatible with some of the procure features.

- - Since RHEL7 package versions are old, we will need to install ruby and nodejs outside of RHEL so we can have better features.
+ - RHEL7 doesn't offer ruby higher than 2.0, or nodejs higher than 4.0.
+As such, we will need to install ruby and nodejs outside of the Red Hat repositories so we can have newer features.

  - You will need the RHEL7 repository enabled, as well as the EPEL repository.